 Rebecca Trinca

 Her work is best described as lyrical and semi-abstract expressionist.
 She paints places and spaces that evoke emotions, translating their essence through defined and vibrant marks, color, and contrasting textures.
-Her dynamic and energetic pieces demand a response from the viewer, ranging from calming to evocative.
+Her dynamic and energetic pieces demand a response from the viewer, ranging from calm to enlivening.

 Next